 - 1. Students who fail to demonstrate proficiency on the Medication Administration Competency will be given a second attempt.
-Failure to demonstrate 90% proficiency on the second attempt on the medication administration competency will result in remediation and a third attempt.
-Failure to demonstrate 90% proficiency on the third attempt will result in failure of the clinical course. - 2.
+Failure to demonstrate 90% proficiency on the second attempt on the medication administration competency will result in failure of the clinical course. - 2.
 Calculators are allowed for use on competency. - 3.
 All clinical nursing courses will evaluate competency. - 4.
 Medication Administration Competencies by Program Level are listed below.